majabojarska/blog/content/devlog/_index.md

 ---

+## 2025-11-21

+- Figuring out how to flash an [ESP-02S](https://templates.blakadder.com/ESP-02S.html), the same form factor, electrically compatible replacement (for the most part), for a [TYWE2S](https://tasmota.github.io/docs/Pinouts/#tywe2s).

+---

 ## 2025-11-20

 - Upgraded Immich to 2.3.1, as 2.2.3 happened to have a regression which cause the browser tab to become unresponsive.